-Using cell references with calc method variables
+Using cell references with legacy calc method variables

-Several calc method variable settings support use of cell references.
-Instead of "hard-coding" a value within the calc method properties, you can point to a cell location in the file.
+Several properties of legacy calc method variables support use of cell references.
+Instead of "hardcoding" a value within the calc method properties, you can point to a cell location in the file.
 This cell location can contain regular text, or it can use a formula to dynamically derive a value, or it can contain a range that Axiom Software will use to dynamically generate a list of choices.

-The following settings support cell references:
+The following properties support cell references: